walmartlabs/concord-website/docs/getting-started/index.md

 definition and its dependencies from a user and execute it remotely using one of many agents.

-Workflow process definitions, its dependencies and supporting files collected in a single archive file called "payload".
+The workflow process definition, its dependencies and supporting files are collected in a single archive file called a "payload".

 There are several ways to start a process: